mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 A bug can be active or passive.
 An active bug transmits data (either constantly, or when triggered).
 Passive bugs just record until activated.

-Tr a n s c e i v e r ( T L 5 ) :Tr a n s c e i v e r ( T L 5 ) : A t r a n s c e i v e r i s a s t a n d - a l o n e c o m m u n i c a t i o n s device.
+Tr a n s c e i v er ( T L 5 ) :Tr a n s c e i v er ( T L 5 ) : A t r a n s c e i v e r i s a s t a n d - a l o n e c o m m u n i c a t i o n s device.
 Unlike a comm, which relies on the presence of an established communications network, a transceiver can send and receive directly under its own power.
 Most transceivers are radio or